Understanding the Braze/APNs workflow

 [[Appboy sharedInstance] registerPushToken:]is valid.
 You can look in the message activity log to see the push token.
 It should look something like

 6e407a9be8d07f0cdeb9e724733a89445f57a89ec890d63867c482a483506fa6, a long string containing a mix of letters and numbers.
 If your push token looks different, check your code for sending Braze the push tokens.

 - Ensure that your push provisioning profile matches the environment you’re testing.
 Universal certificates may be configured in the Braze dashboard to send to either the development or production APNs environment.
 Using a development certificate for a production app or a production certificate for a development app will not work.

 - Check that the push token you have uploaded to Braze matches the provisioning profile you used to build the app you sent the push token from.

-This error indicates that the push certificate and bundle ID for your app are mismatched.
-Check that the push certificate you have uploaded to Braze matches the provisioning profile used to build the app that the push token was sent from.
+This error indicates that your app’s push certificate and bundle ID are mismatched.
+Check that the push certificate you uploaded to Braze matches the provisioning profile used to build the app from which the push token was sent.

 - If this is only occurring on iOS 10, make sure you have followed the push integration steps for iOS 10.

-iOS 9+ requires links be ATS compliant in order to be opened in web views.
+iOS 9+ requires links to be ATS compliant to be opened in web views.
 Ensure that your web links use HTTPS.
-For more information, refer to our documentation on ATS compliance.
+Refer to our ATS compliance article for more information.

 Most of the code that handles deep links also handles push opens.
-First, ensure that push opens are being logged; if not, first fix that issue (as the fix often fixes link handling).
+First, ensure that push opens are being logged.
+If not, fix that issue (as the fix often fixes link handling).

-If opens are being logged, check to see if it is an issue with the deep link in general or with the deep linking push click handling.
-To do this, test to see if a deep link from an In-App Message click works.
+If opens are being logged, check whether it is an issue with the deep link in general or with the deep linking push click handling.
+To do this, test to see if a deep link from an in-app message click works.